3CordGuy/listen-up/README.md

 ## TODO:

 There are many things I'd like to do yet with this work in progress.

 - Data persistence
   - Right now hooks persist up to 8 hours but it lives in a filesystem db called NEDB.
 This works for a prototype, but is not good long term (maybe switch to a free/tinker tier of a hosted db would be ideal)
-  - When data is stale, the client isn't notified
 - UI Improvements
   - Build an actual front end? ;)
-  - Add ability to see status of endpoint's lifespan

 ## Getting Started